fossMeDaddy/sfs-cli/README.md

 to generate an access token allowing john to perform all operations (`r`ead, `c`reate, `u`pdate and `d`elete) on the files that are covered by the pseudo-regex string.

-And this is all there is to SFS, no 30-hour certifications are required to move bytes from your machine to someone else's.
+And this is all there is to SFS, no 30-hour certifications are required to move bytes between machines.

 ---